andrew/ultimate-awesome/README.md

 - [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
 - [awesome-computer-vision-tools](https://github.com/mawady/awesome-computer-vision-tools) - Curated tools for the full CV pipeline: training, data augmentation, experiment tracking, inference, edge deployment, and MLOps.
 - [awesome-open-source-marketing](https://github.com/metamatex/awesome-open-source-marketing) - Awesome list of open-source marketing resources.
-- [awesome-agentic-ai](https://github.com/mfornos/awesome-agentic-ai) - A curated list of principles and technologies related to Agentic AI systems.
 - [awesome-free-resources](https://github.com/michaelsynan/awesome-free-resources) - Awesome free website design, UI/UX and creator resources.
 - [awesome-czech-covid19](https://github.com/michalbcz/awesome-czech-covid19) - List of links and informations about COVID-19 in Czech Republic.
 Language of list and linked websites is czech.
 - [awesome-tshirts](https://github.com/mikeHTweety/awesome-tshirts) - A repository containing best developer t-shirts on the market.